Finetuned/modx-cli/memory-bank/progress.md

 ## Current status

-The project is around 25-30% complete.
-The basic structure and many core commands are implemented and working, but there are still several features to add and improvements to make.
+The project is around 35-40% complete.
+The basic structure, many core commands, SSH functionality, and the internal API are implemented and working.
+Unit tests have been created for most components, including the internal API.
+There are still several features to add and improvements to make, but the project is making good progress.

 ## Known issues